 What if I am too religious for some and not spiritual enough for others.
 Non-evangelistic.
 Not bold enough.
 Yet willing to share in quiet ways, in genuine relationship, my deeply rooted faith.
 And my doubts and insecurities.
 This will have to be enough.

 And if I have been married 21 years and love my husband more today than yesterday but have never had a fairy tale romance and break the “experts” marriage rules about doing a ton of activities together and having a bunch in common.
 And we don’t.
 And we like time apart and time together.
 Is our marriage good enough?

 What if I am a mom who delights in her kids but needs time for herself and sometimes just wants to be first and doesn’t like to play but who hugs and affirms and supports her kids in their passions.
 A mediocre mom who can never live up to her own expectations of good enough, let alone yours.

 What if I embrace my limitations and stop railing against them.
 Make peace with who I am and what I need and honour your right to do the same.
 Accept that all I really want is a small, slow, simple life.
 A mediocre life.
 A beautiful, quiet, gentle life.
 I think it is enough.

 NOW WHAT?
 Each of my four Seasonal Mindfulness Journals offers 13 reflections along with prompts that invite you to pause & consider as you begin each new week.
-They are made to help you live awake to the gifts in every season and call you to put down deeper roots of self-awareness and self-compassion.
+They are made to help you live awake to the gifts and wisdom in every season and call you to put down deeper roots of self-awareness and self-compassion.
 My hope is that they help you show up fully – with joy and on purpose – to your imperfect and beautiful life.
 All profit from the winter journal helps fund an art scholarship in my son’s name.